tarikcosovic/GitHero/General.md

 Happens when git is not able to resolve any merge conflicts.
 Git enters in a conflicting merge state, which means all conflicts must be resolved.
 Once all the conflicts are resolved the changes are saved as a merge commit and the child branch preserved.

+IMPORTANT: Once a branch has been merged there is no need for it anymore and we can simply delete the branch.